How to plan a second wedding you’ll never forget

 You and your partner aren’t likely to be the only ones taking a more relaxed approach.
 Your guests will most likely be understanding of your desire for a quieter affair, and you can most certainly take advantage of this.
 For example, don’t worry about gift lists if you feel that you have everything you need; just focus on what’s important to you.

 You really can customise your wedding to exactly how you’d like it, but it’s highly likely that, with your previous experience, you know what you want.
 No matter how large or small your wedding, try to make your second wedding unique to you and your partner.

-At Billesley Manor, our weddings team are dedicated to supporting brides and grooms in their wedding planning journey.
+At Billesley Manor, our dedicated weddings team are passionate about supporting brides and grooms in their wedding planning journey.
 To find out more, click here.